UnsubCentral

 Understanding DSAR

 Before we go into discussing what a DSAR is, we must first understand what a DSR is.
-A DSR (Data Subject Request) is the process of requesting personal data from a company and includes the individual’s desire to access, modify, or expunge the data that the organization contains of theirs.
-These requests are becoming more common due to legislation such as the GDPR, CCPA, and CTDPA, among others.
+A DSR (Data Subject Request) is the process of requesting personal data from a company and includes the individual’s desire to access, modify, or expunge the data that the organization contains.
+These requests are becoming more common due to legislation such as the GDPR, California Consumer Privacy Act (CCPA), and The Connecticut Data Privacy Act (CTDPA), among others.
 Firms must adhere to strict guidelines for honoring data subject requests or face fines and other severe consequences.

 Group-75